ethereum/trin/book/src/developers/contributing/releases/deployment.md

     ```bash
     sops portal-network/trin/ansible/inventories/dev/group_vars/secrets.sops.yml
     ```
-- Log in to Docker with: `sudo docker login`
+- Log in to Docker with: `docker login`
 - Ask Nick to be added as collaborator on Docker repo

 - Needed for [rebooting nodes](#what-do-i-do-if-ansible-says-a-node-is-unreachable)